reagent-project/reagent-forms/README.md

 [:input {:field :radio :value :b :name :foo :id :radioselection} "bar"] [:input {:field :radio :value :c :name :foo :id :radioselection} "baz"]
 ```

-#### :list
+### Lists

 The list field will populate the document with the currently selected child element.
 The child elements must each have a `:key` attribute pointing to the value that will be saved in the document.
-The selection items can have an optional `:visible?`
+The selection items can have an optional `:visible?` keyword that points to a predicate function.
+The function should accept the document and return a boolean value indicatiing whether the field should be shown.

-keyword that points to a predicate function.
-The function should accept the document and return a boolean value indicatiing
+#### :list

-whether the field should be shown:
+The `:list` field is used for creating HTML `select` elements containing `option` child elements:

 ```clojure
 [:select.form-control {:field :list :id :many-options}